ankushchalla/data-structures-and-algorithms/bubble_sort/README.md

 - Optimization: If no swaps are made, tell the program to stop sorting.
     - Basically short circuiting the code.
 If you didn't swap the last round, you're not gonna swap this round.
-    - Thus, on 'almost' sorted arrays, this optimized version of bubble sort takes O(1) time.
+    - Thus, on 'almost' sorted arrays, this optimized version of bubble sort takes O(n) time.